LOCAL 528 ALASKA

 A CEMENT MASON must be physically fit and may be required to carry and handle weights of up to 100 pounds.
 The job often demands eight hours or more of continuous physical labor.
 Teamwork is essential as well as self-discipline when working alone.
 Fine craftsmanship skills, precision, and finesse are also necessary qualities.

-The program is a 4,000-hour training program that includes a minimum of 288 hours of classroom instruction.
+The program is a 4 year training program that includes a minimum of 288 hours of classroom instruction.
 To remain in good standing, an apprentice must fulfill the educational requirements and make steady progress.

-A two-week class usually begins the beginning of May.
-Enrollment through interviews and screening of applicants will be completed approximately 14-30 days prior to the start of class.
+This includes 4 weeks of class, typically around the beginning of March going till mid May.
+Enrollment through interviews and screening of applicants will be completed 4 to 7 days prior to the start of class.

 Do you want to visit our Training Center?